mr-zwets/chronik-test/README.md

 Using `chronik-client-cashtokens` to fetch transactionDetails & tokenHistory

+Uses the `bch.paybutton.org` instance which supports CashTokens

-the `lokadId` file uses chronik to fetch all txs with a specific 4-byte lokad-id
+The `lokadId.ts` file uses chronik to fetch all txs with a specific 4-byte lokad-id